×

 If you are thinking about moving to Italy, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Our housing costs are higher here only because of the higher rate of electricity.
 Electricity is very expensive here.
-I don't know the average rate of housing here," explained one expat living in Bergamo.
+I don't know the average rate of housing here," said one expat in Bergamo.

 View More Answers